hashicorp/vault/website/source/docs/configuration/storage/postgresql.html.md

 - `connection_url` `(string: <required>)` – Specifies the connection string to use to authenticate and connect to PostgreSQL.
-The connection URL can also be set using the `PG_CONNECTION_URL` environment variable.
+The connection URL can also be set using the `VAULT_PG_CONNECTION_URL` environment variable.
 A full list of supported parameters can be found in [the pq library documentation][pglib].
 For example connection string URLs, see the examples section below.